Things to do in Devon in January 2026

 Find out more and book tickets.

-Bluey’s Big Play – 30 January to 1 February 2025
+Bluey’s Big Play at Princess Theatre in Torquay – 30 January to 1 February 2025

 Bluey, Bingo, Bandit and Chilli are heading to Torquay in the Olivier award-nominated live stage show, Bluey’s Big Play.